The Members of BANDHAN BANK LIMITED

 Information Other than the Financial Statements and Auditor's ReportThereon

-Our opinion on the financial statements does not cover the otherinformation and we do not express any form ofassurance conclusion thereon.
+Our opinion on the financial statements does not cover the otherinformation and Basel III Disclosures and accordingly will not express any form ofassurance conclusion thereon.

-In connection with our audit of the financial statements ourresponsibility is to read the other information and in doing so consider whether theother information is materially inconsistent with the financial statements or ourknowledge obtained in the audit or otherwise appears to be materially misstated.
-If basedon the work we have performed we conclude that there is a material misstatement of thisother information we are required to report that fact.
-We have nothing to report in thisregard.
+In connection with our audit of the financial statements ourresponsibility is to read the other information and in doing so consider whether theother information is materially inconsistent with the financial statements or ourknowledge obtained during the course of our audit or otherwise appears to be materiallymisstated.

 In preparing the financial statements management is responsible forassessing the Bank's ability to continue as a going concern disclosing as applicablematters related to going concern and using the going concern basis of accounting unlessmanagement either intends to liquidate the Bank or to cease operations or has norealistic alternative but to do so.